hummingbird-me/kitsu-tools/README.md

 ### License

-Copyright 2014 Hummingbird Media Inc.
+Copyright 2014 Hummingbird Media, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.